 The Advance Directive Intervention template is used to record a planned intervention that involves reviewing and verifying a person’s directives, or involves educating and supporting a person on establishing or modifying his or her advance directives.

 This template differs from the Advance Directive Observation template which is used after completing a review and verification of a person’s directives.
-The Advance Directive Observation template records the information observed to be present in an existing Advance Directive document.
+The Advance Directive Observation template records the type of information observed to be present in an existing advance directive source document.

 Template Structure

-Th Advande Directive Intervention template SHALL constrain a CDA procedure act.
+The Advance Directive Intervention template SHALL constrain a CDA procedure act.
 The procedure/@moodCode SHALL be constrained to a value set consisting of the following concepts:

 INT – when the intervention is planned, but not formally ordered.